VirtualSamuraii/serpent_group/README.md

 _This module is rudimentary, and could be improved to be able to download particular files.
 Indeed, the Powershell function allows to create archives of a maximum size of 2GB.
 However, this does not require installing any additional tools, and could potentially not raise alerts._

-Here is the original Python C2 Agent :
+Here is the original Serpent Backdoor as discovered in the wild :

 ```python
 #!/usr/bin/python3